 Utah is such an amazing state to take a road trip through.
 A Utah road trip is the perfect opportunity to check out a wide diversity of adventures.

 Your biggest challenge on a Utah road trip will be trying to squeeze it all in.
-My top recommendation on a Utah road trip is definitely Zion.
+My top recommendation on a Utah road trip is definitely to spend some time exploring Zion.

 Where to Start Your Utah Road Trip